microsoft/Learning-ARM/ARM07/README.md

 ## Dependency

 Let's say we want to deploy a website, something simple.
 In Azure we will need two resources: an App Service and a Service plan.
-THe Service plan needs to be created before the App Service.
+The Service plan needs to be created before the App Service.
 We know Azure will paralyzed as much as possible during a deployment, to make sure the order is respected we need to use `dependsOn`.

 Let's start a new ARM template.
 If you are using Visual Studio Code with the extension it will only take you a few clicks to get started.